WayScience/mitocheck_data/1.idr_streams/README.md

 Logs from each `idrstream` run will be saved to [logs/](streams/logs/).
 These logs inlcude info about each `idrstream` run, including any errors that might have occured while profiling a batch.

-IDR stream DP run times (CP and DP streams have nearly equivalent runtimes):
+Approximate IDR stream DP run times (CP and DP streams have nearly equivalent runtimes):
 - training data: 65 min
 - negative controls: 900 min
 - positive controls: 650 min